 Manor Community Academy is a sponsored academy and is part of the Northern Education Trust and, as such, we are our own Admission Authority; we recognise that all admissions must comply with the published co-ordinated arrangements.

 In the first instance, places will be awarded to those pupils with a statement of special educational needs or ONE (Education, Health and Care) Plan where Manor Community Academy is named in the statement.

-b) those children who attend a partner primary school but live outside the
+b) Those children who attend a Partner Primary School but live outside the

-c) those children who do not attend a partner primary school but live within the admission zone of a partner primary school.
+c) Those children who do not attend a Partner Primary School but live

 |Priority 4||Those children who are distinguished from the great majority of other applicants, whether on medical grounds or by other exceptional circumstances, and who would suffer significant hardship if they were unable to attend the Academy.|